-DNS zones breakup the DNS into a clear heirarchy.
+DNS zones break up the DNS into a clear hierarchy.

 After reading this article you will be able to:

 The DNS is broken up into many different zones.
 These zones differentiate between distinctly managed areas in the DNS namespace.
 A DNS zone is a portion of the DNS namespace that is managed by a specific organization or administrator.
 A DNS zone is an administrative space which allows for more granular control of DNS components, such as authoritative nameservers.
 The domain name space is a hierarchical tree, with the DNS root domain at the top.
 A DNS zone starts at a domain within the tree and can also extend down into subdomains so that multiple subdomains can be managed by one entity.

 A common mistake is to associate a DNS zone with a domain name or a single DNS server.
 In fact, a DNS zone can contain multiple subdomains and multiple zones can exist on the same server.
 DNS zones are not necessarily physically separated from one another, zones are strictly used for delegating control.

 For example, imagine a hypothetical zone for the cloudflare.com domain and three of its subdomains: support.cloudflare.com, community.cloudflare.com, and blog.cloudflare.com.
 Suppose the blog is a robust, independent site that needs separate administration, but the support and community pages are more closely associated with cloudflare.com and can be managed in the same zone as the primary domain.
 In this case, cloudflare.com as well as the support and community sites would all be in one zone, while blog.cloudflare.com would exist in its own zone.

 All of the information for a zone is stored in what’s called a DNS zone file, which is the key to understanding how a DNS zone operates.